Conasprelloides multiliratus multiliratus (Bose, 1906)

 Conus multiliratus walli (Mansfield, 1925)

-The new subspecies differs from Conus multiliratus Bose in the following respects: the shell is less biconis, and has a propoirtionally shorter and more evently conic spire; the spire is less attenuated toward the apex; the whorls less excavated and marked by a less prominent carina behind the suture; the body whorl tapers more evently to the base and is less concave at its lower part (4).
+The new subspecies differs from Conus multiliratus Bose in the following respects: the shell is less biconis, and has a proportionally shorter and more evently conic spire; the spire is less attenuated toward the apex; the whorls less excavated and marked by a less prominent carina behind the suture; the body whorl tapers more evently to the base and is less concave at its lower part (4).

 Middle lower Miocene.